MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/4-onboard-kubernetes-cluster-arc.md

 :::image type="content" source="../media/u4-arc-cluster-overview.png" alt-text="Screenshot that depicts the **Overview** blade of the Kubernetes-Azure Arc cluster." border="false":::

 Congratulations!
 You've completed the third exercise of this module.
-You've connected the AKS cluster that you previously deployed to Azure Arc and prepared it for installation of the application services extension in the next exercise.
+You've connected the AKS cluster that you previously deployed to Azure Arc and prepared it for installation of the Application services extension in the next exercise.